Isoflurane: Adverse effects

+Side effects of isoflurane include a decreased ability to breathe (respiratory depression), low blood pressure, and an irregular heartbeat.
 Isoflurane can cause a sudden decrease in blood pressure due to dose-dependent peripheral vasodilation.
 This may be specially marked in hypovolemic patients.

+Serious side effects can include malignant hyperthermia or high blood potassium.
+It should not be used in patients with a history of malignant hyperthermia in either themselves or their family members.

+It is unknown if its use during pregnancy is safe for the fetus, but use during a cesarean section appears to be safe.

 Animal studies have raised safety concerns of certain general anesthetics, in particular ketamine and isoflurane, in young children.
 The risk of neurodegeneration was increased in combination of these agents with nitrous oxide and benzodiazepines such as midazolam.
 Whether these concerns occur in humans is unclear.

 Elderly

 Biophysical studies using NMR spectroscopy has provided molecular details of how inhaled anesthetics interact with three amino acid residues (G29, A30 and I31) of amyloid beta peptide and induce aggregation.
 This area is important as "some of the commonly used inhaled anesthetics may cause brain damage that accelerates the onset of Alzheimer's disease".

-Physical properties
+Anesthetic physical properties

+Isoflurane has a Minimum alveolar concentration (MAC) of 1.15 vol %.
+The blood/gas partition coefficient is 1.4, and the oil/gas partition coefficient is 98.
+Its vapor pressure at 20 C is 31.7 kPa.

 It is administered as a racemic mixture of (R)- and (S)-optical isomers.
-Isoflurane has a melting point of 48 - 48.5°Celsius (118 - 119°Fahrenheit) and a boiling point of 48.5 - 49 °C (119 - 120 °F).
 It is non-combustible but can give off irritable and toxic fumes when exposed to flame.